 Take off your consumer glasses and be open and curious about the world of producing and you’ll be well prepared to start your own business.

 He kept creating, producing, having fun and eventually reaped the rewards.
-If you’re looking for motivation, inspiration and a few good starting points for seizing control of your own life, these blinks are a great start.
+If you’re looking for motivation, inspiration and a few good starting points for seizing control of your own life, The Millionaire Fastlane is a great start.

 It’s an entirely different mindset from The 4-Hour Workweek, but just as unconventional.